March 11, Tuesday

-BCCP and the Instituto Avanzado de Cosmologia Mexico are organizing the 5th Essential Cosmology for the Next Generation meeting, popularly known as Cosmology on the Beach.
+BCCP and the Instituto Avanzado de Cosmologia Mexico held the 5th annual Essential Cosmology for the Next Generation meeting January 13-17, 2014, popularly known as Cosmology on the Beach.
 The conference blends a winter school of lecture courses by world-leading scholars with plenary talks on hot research topics.
-This year, topics include CMB polarization, gravitational wave cosmology, particle physics, tests of gravity, and statistical and experimental methods.
+This year, topics included CMB polarization, gravitational wave cosmology, particle physics, tests of gravity, and statistical and experimental methods.

 A $2.1 million grant from the Gordon and Betty Moore Foundation to the University of California at Berkeley, through the Berkeley Center for Cosmological Physics (BCCP), will fund the development of revolutionary technologies for BigBOSS, a project now in the proposal stage designed to study dark energy with unprecedented precision.
 BigBOSS is based at the U.S. Department of Energy’s Lawrence Berkeley National Laboratory (Berkeley Lab).